SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 ----------------------

-In simple cases where a generic function or generic type needs to refer to a single placeholder type
+In simple cases where a generic function or generic type refers to a single placeholder type
 (such as the ``swapTwoValues`` generic function above, or a generic collection that stores a single type, such as ``Array``), it is traditional to use the single-character name ``T`` for the type parameter.